Kitura/BlueSocket/README.md

 $ make
 $ make install
 ```
-What follows is the code for a simple exho server that once running, can be accessed via `telnet 127.0.0.1 1337`.
+What follows is the code for a simple echo server that once running, can be accessed via `telnet 127.0.0.1 1337`.
 ```swift
 #if os(macOS) || os(iOS) || os(tvOS) || os(watchOS)
 	import Darwin